-If you want to keep your Christmas tree potted, to keep it fresh and for possible replanting then a Norfolk Island pine should be purchased and potted immediately in the appropriate soil.
+If you want to keep your Christmas tree potted, to keep it fresh and for possible replanting then a Norfolk Island pine (or similar tree) should be purchased and potted immediately in the appropriate soil.

 Once your tree has been purchased it should be put in a cool place, such as a garage, and prepared for indoor use.
-Make a few cuts at the bottom of the trunk so the tree can absorb water and emerge the stem in a pot of fresh water.
+You do this by make a few cuts at the bottom of the trunk so the tree can absorb water and emerge the stem in a pot of fresh water.

-You may wish to mix a small amount of plant food solution in with the water to help keep the tree looking healthy though if you have chosen a good potting mix this will not be necessary.
+You may wish to add a small amount of plant food solution in with the water to help keep the tree looking healthy though if you have chosen a good potting mix this will not be necessary.

 Here are some great ideas for making good use of your Christmas after Christmas has past: